Police

 Most agreements specify the care must be urgent and medically necessary.
 They usually need a co-payment from the patient.
 Medical evacuations aren't covered by the agreement.

-Costs for public hospital stays can reach 1000s of dollars, depending on the treatment you need.
+Costs for public hospital stays can reach thousands of dollars, depending on the treatment you need.

 More Information: